pourbrew/pourbrew.github.io/_posts/2013-11-5-universal-device.md

 ---
 layout: post
 title: Trance Music and Focus
-description: ""
+description: "Drowning out the chatter at 138bpm"
 modified: 2013-12-03
 category: articles
 tags: [format, expectations, yerning, routine]
 image:
 ---

-# Sometimes you just need to write.
+## Sometimes you just need to write.
 I stopped thinking about writing as a chore when I realized I needed to free my form.
 Long form is awesome but I felt like I owed it something.
 It had to be epic, edited, lengthy, thorough in the extreme.
 Some pieces do.
 Most don't.

 I realized the terror of the blank page kept me from something I've been doing my whole life and desperately needed.